Out of the Woods: Release and commercial performance

 On October 13, 2014, Swift premiered 15 seconds of "Out of the Woods" on Good Morning America.
 Big Machine Records made the song available for download on October 14, 2014, as a promotional single for 1989.
 It is track number four on 1989, which was released on October 27, 2014, by Big Machine.

 Swift premiered the music video for "Out of the Woods" on Dick Clark's New Year's Rockin' Eve, broadcast on December 31, 2015.
 Big Machine and Republic Records released the song to US pop and hot adult contemporary radio stations on January 19, 2016; it was the sixth single from 1989.
 In Italy, "Out of the Woods" was released to radio on February 5, 2016, by Universal Music Group.

 "Out of the Woods" entered the US Billboard Hot 100 chart dated November 1, 2014, at number 18, its peak position.
 It entered the Billboard Digital Songs at number one, becoming Swift's eighth chart topper.
 After its video premiere on New Year's Rockin' Eve, the song re-appeared on the Hot 100 at number 46.
 By May 2016, the Recording Industry Association of America (RIAA) had certified it platinum for one million units based on digital sales and streaming.
 The single peaked within the top 10 on charts of New Zealand (number six) and Canada (number eight).
-In Australia, the song peaked at number 19 on the singles chart and was certified gold by the Australian Recording Industry Association (ARIA).
-The track was certified silver by the British Phonographic Industry (BPI) and platinum by the International Federation of the Phonographic Industry (IFPI) in Norway.
+In Australia, the song peaked at number 19 on the singles chart and was certified triple-platinum by the Australian Recording Industry Association (ARIA).
+The track was certified gold by the British Phonographic Industry (BPI) and platinum by the International Federation of the Phonographic Industry (IFPI) in Norway.